Career options for Health and Psychology researchers

 - If you are interested in science writing, you should try the Association of British Science Writers.

-- For those interested in a career in chemical sales and technical specialist roles try individual company websites (again, use our Employer Index to reach those).
+- For those interested in a career in chemical sales and technical specialist roles try individual company websites.
 For pharmaceutical sales, visit pharmajobs.co.uk.